HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 #### Bootleg Text-based Zelda Game

 You're creating the dungeon encounter mechanics of some bootleg text-based zelda game.
 In this game,every time you enter a dungeon, you encounter 0-8 monsters (the exact number is randomly determined).
-There are 3 types of monsters, bokoblins, moblins, and lizalflos (different types have different moves).
+There are 3 types of monsters, bokoblins, moblins, and lizalfos (different types have different moves).
 The exact type of monster is randomly decided as well.

 Right now the game works like this: